mportesdev/handpick/README.rst

 API reference
 =============

-handpick.pick(data, predicate, containers=True, dict_keys=False, strings=False, bytes_like=False)
+handpick.pick(data, predicate, collections=True, dict_keys=False, strings=False, bytes_like=False)
     Pick objects from ``data`` based on ``predicate``.

     Traverse ``data`` recursively and yield all objects for which ``predicate(obj)`` is True or truthy.

-    ``data`` should be an iterable container.
+    ``data`` should be an iterable collection.

     ``predicate`` should be a callable taking one argument and returning a Boolean value.
 If ``predicate`` is not callable, equality will be used as the picking criteria, i.e. objects for which ``obj == predicate`` will be yielded.

-    By default, containers of other objects are yielded just like any other objects.
-To exclude containers, set ``containers`` to False.
+    By default, collections of other objects are yielded just like any other objects.
+To exclude collections, set ``collections`` to False.

     When traversing a mapping, only its values are inspected by default.
 If ``dict_keys`` is set to True, both keys and values of the mapping are inspected.

-    By default, strings are not treated as containers of other objects and therefore not iterated by the recursive algorithm.
+    By default, strings are not treated as collections of other objects and therefore not iterated by the recursive algorithm.
 This can be changed by setting ``strings`` to True.
 Strings of length 1 are never iterated.

-    By default, bytes-like sequences (bytes and bytearrays) are not treated as containers of other objects and therefore not iterated by the recursive algorithm.
+    By default, bytes-like sequences (bytes and bytearrays) are not treated as collections of other objects and therefore not iterated by the recursive algorithm.
 This can be changed by setting ``bytes_like`` to True.